 Providence is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 179,207 people and 39 constituent neighborhoods, Providence is the largest community in Rhode Island.
 Much of the housing stock in Providence was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Providence isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Providence are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Providence is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Providence is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Providence who work in office and administrative support (12.47%), sales jobs (9.80%), and food service (8.30%).
+There are especially a lot of people living in Providence who work in office and administrative support (12.29%), sales jobs (9.71%), and teaching (8.19%).

 Providence is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Providence is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.